zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 record).
 If MX is not present, SMTP *can* deliver email using an address record (A or AAAA) as specified in [RFC 5321][RFC 5321#section-5.1], section 5.1, but that possibility is not in common use.
-This test case only checks for MX record and ignores the possibility to use address records for email since that is the absolutely dominating way to configure support for email is to use MX.
+This test case only checks for MX record and ignores the possibility to use address records for email since the absolutely dominating way to configure support for email is to use MX.
 If an address record is found in apex it is more often used for web service rather than email service.

 [RFC 7505] standardizes "Null MX" which in means that there is no email service for the domain.
 If a "Null MX" is found, it is considered